 Can you still love an abuser?

 It is possible to still be in love with an abusive partner.
-Afterall, the abuse was not obvious in the beginning or you wouldn’t have stuck around.
-It is only when you are too deep in love when an abuser can take more advantage of you.
-However, you must remember that while it is not as easy to leave them, it is essential that you distance yourself from them to recover from the ill-effects of such a relationship.
+After all, the abuse was not obvious in the beginning or you wouldn’t have stuck around.
+It is only when you are too deep in love that an abuser can take more advantage of you.
+However, you must remember that while it is not as easy to leave them, it is essential that you distance yourself from them to recover from the ill effects of such a relationship.

 Why do abusers give gifts?

 When abusers give you gifts or follow up their abusive behavior with exaggerated apologies, they are grooming you.
 They are using this kind of superficial kindness to manipulate you into believing that they aren’t abusive, and instead, it is you who has problematic patterns that warrant such abusive treatment.
 This type of reinforcement that uses rewards and punishment to make you feel attached to your abuser is termed ‘trauma bonding’.